creativeprojects/resticprofile/README.md

 Additionally for the `run-after-fail` commands, these environment variables will also be available:
 - `ERROR` containing the latest error message
 - `ERROR_COMMANDLINE` containing the command line that failed
+- `ERROR_EXIT_CODE` containing the exit code of the command line that failed
-- `RESTIC_STDERR` containing any message that restic sent to the standard error (stderr)
+- `ERROR_STDERR` containing any message that the failed command sent to the standard error (stderr)

 ## run before and after order during a backup